Online Solid Phase Extraction and LC-MS Analysis of Thyroid Hormones in Human Serum

 Online SPE-LC-MS Setup: 6-port switching valve and two pumps; one for sample loading and washing, the other for sample elution.
-To minimise the potential peak broadening from the cartridges, the flow of sample loading/washing and the subsequent elution are in reversed directions (Figure 1).
+To minimize the potential peak broadening from the cartridges, the flow of sample loading/washing and the subsequent elution are in reversed directions (Figure 2).

 Results and Discussion

 Conventional (off-line) sample preparation by SPE typically involves multiple labor-intensive and time-consuming steps, including conditioning, sample loading, washing, elution, and finally evaporation and reconstitution of the sample in mobile phase.
 Supel™ Genie RPA online cartridges were developed to automate the sample preparation process, minimize hands-on time and human error, and reduce overall sample processing time.
 Figure 3 shows the representative LC-MS chromatograms of T3, rT3, and T4 spiked in human serum with RPA online cartridges.
 Human serum samples were protein precipitated with methanol containing ammonium formate, centrifuged and then directly injected for online SPE and LC-MS analysis.
 The sample loading/washing were carried out entirely by the instrument, without any hands-on effort eliminating time-consuming solvent evaporation and reconstitution steps.